twisted/twisted/docs/core/development/review-process.rst

     Author: comma_separated_github_username
     Reviewer: comma_separated_github_usernames
-    Fixes: #ticket number
+    Fixes: #issue number

     Long description (as long as you wish)

  * If there is a regression on a supported builder you should [#Revertingachange revert your merge].
  * '''If this fix has implications for an ongoing [wiki:ReleaseProcess pre-release in progress]''', please announce it on the mailing list so that the release manager will know.
 A change definitely has implications for the release process if:
   - a pre-release has been issued for which there is no final release
-  - this ticket was a known regression and is now closed, so another pre-release should be issued
+  - this issue was a known regression and is now closed, so another pre-release should be issued
-  - this ticket was in the release milestone and is now closed, so another pre-release should be issued
+  - this issue was in the release milestone and is now closed, so another pre-release should be issued
   - as part of the final review, the reviewer noticed that this is fixing something that could be considered a regression.
   In general, if there's any doubt, communicate to the mailing list.
 The mailing list is fairly low traffic, and so a little extra noise about interesting developments is much better than letting an important fix slip through the cracks.
 If you're not sure whether something qualifies as a regression or not, let the release manager know so they can decide.
  * If no regression appears, you can delete the source branch.